Less than $5 Writing-Essays Assessment

 By Educate and Create

-Should students be required to learn how to write in cursive?
-This is an argumentative essay prompt, three articles, and outline sheet.
-Your kids will all have their own opinions about whether or not schools should require students to learn how to write in cursive.
+Should students be allowed to use cell phones in school?
+This is an argumentative essay prompt, two articles, a graph, and outline sheet.
+Your kids will all have their own opinions about cell phone usage and whether or not schools should ban cell phones.
 This comes complete with rubric.
+This is a pdf.

 Looking for more argumentative prompts with articles?